Top Questions You Should Be Asking When Buying a Diamond

 Pear Center Diamond with Diamond Gallery and Shank Engagement Ring

 Type IIa diamonds do not emit a yellow or brown tint, as they do not have visible light absorption due to a near lack of nitrogen.
 This diamond type differs in its level of fluorescence and is formed under extreme pressure.
-Type IIa diamonds are typically the vibrant, fancy colored diamonds you envision and make exquisite engagement ring center stones.
+Type IIa diamonds are typically the vibrant, fancy colored diamonds you envision when buying a diamond that has some color - they make exquisite engagement ring center stones.

 1. Type Ib Diamonds